Seven Killed In Philippine Landslide - UrduPoint

 Three people were pulled out alive, including one who was severely injured, Idul said.

-Monkayo Mayor Manual Zamora had issued a warning on Wednesday for people living in "high risk" areas of the municipality to leave their homes, his chief of staff, Rodielyn Manugas, told AFP.
+Monkayo Mayor Manuel Zamora had issued a warning on Wednesday for people living in "high risk" areas of the municipality to leave their homes, his chief of staff, Rodielyn Manugas, told AFP.

 Schools in the municipality were ordered to suspend classes on Friday, with more heavy rain expected in the region.